ioggstream/request-signing/draft-richanna-http-message-signatures.md

 The following list describes those transformations:

 Additionally, all changes to content not covered by the signature are considered safe.

+- Combination of header fields with the same field name.
+- Reordering of header fields with different names.
+- Conversion between HTTP/1.x and HTTP/2, or vice-versa.
+- Changes in casing (e.g., "Origin" to "origin") of any case-insensitive content such as header field names, request URI scheme, or host.
+- Addition or removal of leading or trailing whitespace to a header field value.
+- Addition or removal of obs-folds.
+- Changes to the request-target and Host header field that when applied together do not result in a change to the message's effective request URI, as defined in Section 5.5 of [HTTP].

 ## Conventions and Terminology {#definitions}